The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Dependence on the Dark Matter Spike and Core

 \subsection{The role of the spike slope and the annihilation core}

 In the scouring framework, the spike slope $\gamma_{\rm sp}$ enters solely through the binding energy profile of the cusp, which governs how difficult it is for the companion to excavate material from small radii.
-Steeper spikes ($\gamma_{\rm sp}>2$) concentrate mass and binding energy near the center, rendering the profile resilient: in this regime, even large energy injection produces only mild increases in the effective core radius.
+Steeper spikes ($\gamma_{\rm sp}>2$) concentrate mass and binding energy near the center, so a given $\Delta E_{\rm DF}$ produces only a modest increase in $r_{\rm scour}$---this is the sense in which they are ``hard to scour.''
+However, because Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}) governs the $J$-factor for $\gamma_{\rm sp}>3/2$, even a moderate increase in $r_{\rm scour}/r_{\rm core}$ can yield substantial $J$-factor suppression; the exponent $(3-2\gamma_{\rm sp})$ becomes more negative as $\gamma_{\rm sp}$ increases.
 Conversely, shallower spikes ($\gamma_{\rm sp}<2$), whether produced by stellar heating or past dynamical activity, have much lower central binding energy and are therefore highly susceptible to scouring.

 The second key ingredient is the annihilation plateau.
-Even in the absence of a companion, annihilations enforce a minimum density $\rho_{\rm core}$ and an associated core radius $R_{\rm core}$ that depend on $m_\chi$, $\langle\sigma v\rangle$, and the system age $t_{\rm BH}$.
-The companion effectively increases this core radius to the scouring radius $r_{\rm scour}$ derived in Sec.~\ref{sec:scour}, so the relevant quantity that controls the suppression is the ratio
+Even in the absence of a companion, annihilations enforce a minimum density $\rho_{\rm core}$ and an associated core radius $R_{\rm core}$ that depend on $m_\chi$, $\langle\sigma v\rangle$, and the system age $t_{\rm age}$.
+The companion effectively increases this core radius to the scouring radius $r_{\rm scour}$ derived in Sec.~\ref{sec:scour}, so the relevant quantity that controls the suppression is the ratio $s$ defined in Eq.~(\ref{eq:sdef}.
 Because the annihilation signal is dominated by radii near $R_{\rm core}$ in steep spikes, even modest increases in $s$ can substantially reduce the total $J$ factor.
 This simple scaling explains many qualitative features of the numerical results in Sec.~\ref{sec:results}.